franjid/dockerized-laravel-app/README.md

 # Dockerized Laravel App

-This in an example of a basic Larael project running in a dockerized environment with PHP, Nginx and Mysql.
+This in an example of a basic Laravel project running in a dockerized environment with PHP, Nginx and Mysql.

 1) Copy `.env.example` to `.env`
 2) Copy `code/api/.env.example` to `code/api/.env`